oroinc/documentation/user_guide/marketing_campaign.rst

 - Delete the campaign from the system : |IcDelete|

 - Get to the *"Edit"* form of the campaign : |IcEdit|

-- Get to the *"View"* page of the channel :  |IcView|

   You can change the campaign details or delete the campaign from the :ref:`Edit form <user-guide-ui-edit-forms>`.

+- Get to the *"View"* page of the campaign :  |IcView|

 .. _user-guide-marketing-campaigns-view-page: